 Guardianship law by Australian State and Territory

-For further information on the laws relating to guardianship and withholding and withdrawing life-sustaining treatment in each State and Territory select from the list below.
+For more information on State and Territory laws about guardianship and withholding and withdrawing life-sustaining treatment select from the list below.
 These laws relate primarily to adults with impaired decision-making capacity.

 - Australian Capital Territory